 Except as provided in the Limitations and Exclusions sections of this Rider, we cover drugs as described in this Section, in accordance with our Formulary guidelines, when prescribed by a Plan Physician or by a dentist.
 Each prescription refill is subject to the same conditions as the original prescription.
 Plan Providers prescribe drugs in accordance with Health Plan's Formulary.
 If the price of the drug is less than the Rx Copayment, the Member will pay the lesser amount.
 You must obtain these drugs from a Plan Pharmacy or a Participating Network Pharmacy.
 It may be possible for you to receive refills using our Mail Service Delivery Program; ask for details at a Plan Pharmacy.
+We cover the following:

 - 1. FDA-approved drugs for which a prescription is required by law, when the drug is listed in our Formulary. - 2.
-Compounded preparations that contain at least one ingredient requiring a prescription and are listed in our Formulary, if: (1) there is no medically appropriate alternative in our Formulary; and (2) the compound is prescribed for an appropriate FDA-approved indication. - 3.
+Compounded preparations that contain at least one ingredient requiring a prescription and are listed in our Formulary, if (1) there is no medically appropriate alternative in our Formulary; and (2) the compound is prescribed for an appropriate FDA-approved indication.
+Coverage will not be denied for any drug approved by the FDA to treat: (i) Cancer because the drug has not yet been approved by the FDA for that specific type of cancer for which the drug has been prescribed, or (ii) A covered indication if the drug has been approved by the FDA for at least one indication, if the drug is recognized in standard reference compendia as safe and effective treatment of that specific type of cancer, or that covered indication, respectively. - 3.
 Insulin.
 Insulin; will not exceed a maximum of \$50 per 30-day supply and \$150 per 90-day supply, in accordance with § 38.2-3407.15:5 of the Code of Virginia. - 4.
 Drugs that are FDA-approved for use as contraceptives and diaphragms, including over-the-counter contraceptives for women when prescribed by a Plan Provider, and diaphragms.
 For coverage of other types of contraception, including contraceptive injections, implants and devices, refer to Family Planning Services in Section 3. - 5.
 Nicotine Replacement Therapy, including over-the counter Nicotine Replacement Therapy when prescribed by a Plan Provider, for up to two ninety (90)-day courses of treatment per calendar year. - 6.
 Tobacco cessation drugs that are approved by the FDA for the treatment of tobacco dependence, including over-the-counter tobacco cessation drugs when prescribed by a Plan Provider.
 Off label use of drugs when a drug is recognized in Standard Reference Compendia or certain Medical Literature as appropriate in the treatment of the diagnosed condition. - 7.
 For a patient with intractable cancer pain, any drug approved by the FDA for cancer pain in excess of the recommended dosage when the excess dosage is determined to be Medically Necessary by a Plan Provider. - 8.
 Growth hormone therapy (GHT) for treatment of children under age 18 with a growth hormone deficiency. - 9.
-Non-prescription drugs when they are prescribed by a Plan Provider and are listed on the Preferred Drug List or when the drug is approved by the FDA for treatment of tobacco dependence.
+Non-prescription drugs when they are prescribed by a Plan Provider and are listed on the Formulary or when the drug is approved by the FDA for treatment of tobacco dependence.